wehlutyk/thesis/content/2-brainscopypaste-2-protocol.md

 We eventually keep \num{50427} clusters (out of \num{71568}; i.e. 70.5%), containing a total of \num{141324} unique quotes (out of \num{310457}; i.e. 45.5%) making up about 2.60m occurrences (out of 7.67m; i.e. 33.9%).^[
 The significantly larger loss in occurrences indicates that, on average, the clusters we lose contain more occurrences than those we keep, which is to be expected for everyday language utterances.
 ]
-Even if we lose some real event-related utterances which are present in clusters lasting more than 80 days (one such lost quote, for instance, is "the city is tired of me and the organization and I have run our course together"), we check that our filtering approach fulfills its goals by coding a random sub-sample of 100 clusters: 35 of them are rejected by the filter, with 15 false negatives (rejected clusters that should have been kept) and 9 false positives (clusters kept when they should have been rejected), giving a precision score of 0.862 and a recall score of 0.789.
+Even if we lose some real event-related utterances which are present in clusters lasting more than 80 days (one such lost quote, for instance, is "the city is tired of me and the organization and I have run our course together"), we check that our filtering approach fulfils its goals by coding a random sub-sample of 100 clusters: 35 of them are rejected by the filter, with 15 false negatives (rejected clusters that should have been kept) and 9 false positives (clusters kept when they should have been rejected), giving a precision score of 0.862 and a recall score of 0.789.
 Furthermore, all but one of the 9 false positives are left with a single non-rejected quote, meaning those clusters are ignored by our substitution analysis; this brings the effective precision of our filter to 0.982.^[
 A similar analysis was made for language detection, which is part of the cluster filtering: out of 100 randomly sampled quotes, 17 are rejected because their detected language is not English, with no false positives and 6 false negatives, giving a precision score of 1 and a recall score of 0.933.